Travel to Peru for 1 month: the ultimate travel itinerary

 Opening hours: 9 AM - 5 PM

-Walking tour of the Historical Center
+Go on a walking tour of the Historical Center

 The historical center of Arequipa is a designated UNESCO world heritage site.
 With its white and pink volcanic rock buildings, the architecture represents a combination of European and native techniques and characteristics.
 Impressive sights include: